rust-lang/rfcs/text/0000-unsafe-aliased.md

 Beyond self-referential types, a similar problem also comes up with intrusive linked lists: the nodes of such a list often live on the stack frames of the functions participating in the list, but also have incoming pointers from other list elements.
 When a function takes a mutable reference to its stack-allocated node, that will alias the pointers from the neighboring elements.
+[This](https://github.com/rust-lang/rust/issues/114581) is an example of an intrusive list in the standard library that is breaking Rust's aliasing rules.
-`Pin` is used to ensure that the list elements don't just move elsewhere (which would invalidate those incoming pointers), but there still is the problem that an `&mut Node` is actually not a unique pointer due to these aliases -- so we need a way for the to opt-out of the aliasing rules.
+`Pin` is sometimes used to ensure that the list elements don't just move elsewhere (which would invalidate those incoming pointers) and provide a safe API, but there still is the problem that an `&mut Node` is actually not a unique pointer due to these aliases -- so we need a way for the to opt-out of the aliasing rules.

 <br>